 Before we start …

-My experiences of the Great Outdoors come mainly from long distance bike touring.
+My experiences of the Great Outdoors and putting together EDC kits come mainly from long distance bike touring.

 I've spent months on end cycling around different parts of the world, pedaling in the cold north of Alaska, trying to keep cool in the deserts of Sudan, riding across the blinding white salt pans of Bolivia, and following dirt tracks up and down mountains in the Andes of Peru.